Valphysics/Machine-Learning/README.md

 # Machine-Learning
-Applying EDA to marketing banking data to create an ML model
+Applying EDA, regretion and clustering to marketing banking data to create ML models (supervised and unsupervised) Time series visualization to predict stock price trends for Apple and Google